lolcommits/lolcommits-lolsrv/README.md

 **GET /lols**

-Must return a JSON array of all lols already uploaded.
-The commit `sha` is the only required JSON attribute and is used to identify the already synced lolcommit.
+Should return a JSON array of all lolcommits already synced.
+The commit `sha` is the only required JSON attribute (used to identify the already synced image).

 ## Requirements